-Investigative journalism with the integration of the community for a better future - here we explain how the online magazine Flip works
+Investigative journalism with community integration for a better future - we explain how the online magazine Flip works here

 Source & Copyright by Flip

 Author: House of Eden

 A newsletter magazine in which sustainable products are screened in an investigative way.
 Afterwards, the community can decide whether it is a flip or a flop.
 The founders Christian Salewski and Felix Rohrbeck have a background in journalism and have worked for media such as DIE ZEIT, ARD Panorama and STRG_F in recent years.
 Co-founders Christian and Dominik Sothmann, on the other hand, come from the business world with a focus on new business models and digital strategies.
 Together they are now practising business journalism and thus show sustainability from a completely new perspective.
 In an interview with Haus von Eden, you can learn all about the idea for the modern format.

 We founded Flip because there are so many people who want a different, better economy.
 One that doesn't destroy and exploit, fuel climate change and concentrate wealth among the few, but solves problems.
 However, when it comes to what one can do oneself to contribute to such an economy, many are at a loss - and have the feeling that they can't change anything on their own anyway.
 This is where we come in with Flip.
 We research what really helps - and what is just greenwashing.

 What is special about Flip and how do you differ from other platforms?